-To be inspected after the structural frame is in place, all panels are to be nailed per the shear wall schedules, holdowns and straps are to be installed, and any miscellaneous attachments installed.
+Inspected after the structural frame is in place, all panels are to be nailed per the shear wall schedules, hold-downs and straps are to be installed and any miscellaneous attachments installed.
 This inspection may be done with the structural frame inspection.

-To be performed after all of the above systems are approved.
-All structural components that have been improperly cut, notched or altered for systems installations shall be replaced or repaired as indicated.
+Performed after all of the above systems are approved.
+All structural components that have been improperly cut, notched or altered for systems installations must be replaced or repaired as indicated.
 Roof, wall and floor sheathing are to be in place and nailed.
 Bracing, blocking and fire stops are to be complete.
-Windows and doors shall be installed.
+Windows and doors must be installed.

-To be made after all insulation and vapor barriers are in place and secured.
+Performed after all insulation and vapor barriers are in place and secured.
 Includes walls, floors, ground covers, etc. Does not include loose insulation to be supported by ceiling finish materials.
-Weather protection shall be provided prior to insulation.
+Weather protection must be provided prior to insulation.
 Wet or soaked insulation will be rejected.
 Substantially wet or soaked wood construction is not to be covered with vapor barriers unless adequate provisions are made for thorough drying of the structure.
-Under floor and attic insulation may be done at a later time, but must be in place prior to the final inspection.
+Under-floor and attic insulation may be done at a later time, but must be in place prior to the final inspection.

-Inspections are to be done on firewalls and gypsum wallboard (drywall) shear walls only.
-All nailing or other fastening systems shall be complete.
+To be done on firewalls and gypsum wallboard (drywall) shear walls only.
+All nailing or other fastening systems must be complete.
 Tape, plaster or other coverings are not to be applied prior to this inspection.
 Where multiple layers of gypsum wallboard are required, the nailing for each layer must be inspected.

-Required for all concrete paving within the street right-of-way; to be done after the excavation is complete and the forms are in place and secured and the subgrade is properly prepared, but prior to the placing of any concrete.
-The building division does these inspections in subdivisions only.
-Contact driveways at 503-742-4691 for all other inspections in the county, or the City of Gladstone at 503-656-7957 for work within the city limits.
+Required for all concrete paving within the street right-of-way; to be done after the excavation is complete, the forms are in place and secured and the subgrade is properly prepared, but prior to the placing of any concrete.
+The Engineering Division performs the inspection of all driveway aprons and frontage sidewalks, including those within subdivisions.
+Please call 503-742-4700 to schedule inspections for this portion of your project.
+The Building Services Division will continue to inspect the flatwork portion of the driveway from the back of the sidewalk to the garage/house.
+Please call 503-742-4720 to schedule the inspections for this portion of your project.
+Contact the City of Gladstone at 503-656-7957 for work within the city limits.

-Concrete driveways, patios, walkways and porches will be inspected after the ground surface is prepared and leveled, and forms are in place and secured.
-The inspector will verify the placement of concrete will not be against untreated framing or siding, and the rise and run of any steps or stairs.
-Driveways will be inspected in urban areas only.
-Inspections for concrete shall be requested 24 hours before concrete is scheduled to be placed; no exceptions.
+Concrete driveways, patios, walkways and porches will be inspected after the ground surface is prepared and leveled and forms are in place and secured.
+The inspector will verify that the placement of concrete will not be against untreated framing or siding and the rise and run of any steps or stairs.
+Driveways are inspected in urban areas only.
+Inspections for concrete must be requested 24 hours before concrete is scheduled to be placed; no exceptions.
 We strongly recommend that you allow 24 hours from the time of your inspection to your pour to allow for corrections and reinspections.

 Other inspections may be required on particular jobs.
-These other inspections shall be indicated on the approved plans and specifications, or the Building Inspector will inform the permit holder of the need for them.
+These will be indicated on the approved plans and specifications or the Building Inspector will inform the permit holder of the need for them.